 When young people transition to adult health services the aim is to ensure that any assessment of need is completed as early as possible and enable a seamless move to appropriate universal and specialist healthcare.
 Importantly, this includes identifying services that may no longer be available once someone reaches 18 and putting in place alternative healthcare support for young people, and their families, to achieve identified outcomes.

-Customers who receive priority within health service transitions include:
+Those who may have a greater need within health service transitions could include:

 - young people in receipt of children’s continuing care funding that move to adult continuing healthcare services and funding;